mui/material-ui/docs/src/pages/components/icons/icons-es.md

   import { AccessAlarm, ThreeDRotation } from '@material-ui/icons';
   ```

-The safest is option 1 but option 2 can yield the best experience.
+The safest is option 1 but option 2 can yield the best developer experience.
 Make sure you follow the [minimizing bundle size guide](/guides/minimizing-bundle-size/#option-2) before using the second approach.
 The configuration of a Babel plugin is encouraged.